Arnold-n/P1P2MQTT/doc/HomeAssistant.md

 | Production_Gasboiler                     | Gas boiler or backup heater heat production (flow * delta-T, with offset correction on temperature sensors)
 | Production_Heatpump                      | Heat pump (without backup heater) heat production (flow * delta-T, with offset correction on temperature sensors)

+Note: Consumption_Heatpump is based on P1P2/P/meter/U/9/Electricity_Power which is a MQTT topic to be provided by an external electricity meter for the outside unit's compressor (so without BUH).
+It is required for the calculation of COP_Realtime.

 ##### HC_COP

 | Function                                 | Description